Skip to main content.

 How many programs should I apply to?

-This will vary from applicant to applicant depending on the goals of the applicant as well as how competitive an applicant is.
+This will vary from applicant to applicant depending on the goals of the applicant as well as the competitiveness of an applicant.
+Each applicant will have 30 preference signals to use to indicate to a program a particular interest.
+Visit the Society of Academic Urology website for more information on preference signals.

 What is the resident lifestyle like?